 Figure 1 Transmission of SARS-CoV-2 via the air; Source: Jimenez.3

-2. Aerogenic route
+Aerogenic route over longer distances

-Originally, direct transmission through large droplets was considered the primary route for infection.
-However, increasingly this perspective is being critically examined and challenged, as aerosols can play an important role in viral transmission at short distances too.21–24 Beside posing a risk at short distances, aerogenic transmission (by aerosol) can also occur over longer distances.
-Due to their small size, these aerosols can spread through the air and thus throughout a space.25 There is an increasing amount of literature that examines the aerogenic transmission route.
-Some studies indicate that infections have occurred through the aerogenic route.22,25 However, collecting direct evidence exclusively for the aerogenic route is very challenging.
-Currently, it is not possible to determine the degree to which specific transmission routes contribute to infections.
+Beside posing a risk at short distances, aerogenic transmission (by aerosol) can also occur over longer distances.24–27 Due to their small size, these aerosols can spread through the air and thus throughout a room.28 There is an increasing amount of literature that examines the aerogenic long range transmission route.25,28 However, collecting direct evidence exclusively for the aerogenic route is very challenging.
+Currently, it is not possible to distinguish the degree to which different transmission routes contribute to infections.
 In other words, it is unknown what fraction of infections occurs via the aerogenic route, both at short and long distances.
-Conversely, it is also unknown what portion of infections occurs through other routes.2,6,13,15,26–36
+Conversely, it is also unknown what portion of infections occurs through other routes.2,6,13,15,29–39 The answer to the question 'What is the contribution of aerogenic transmission (via air) of the SARS-CoV-2 virus over long distances (1.5m or more) compared to transmission at short distances?' goes into more detail on this topic.

-3. Indirect transmission via surfaces
+Indirect transmission via surfaces

-Virus-containing droplets and particles settle on surfaces.
-The SARS-CoV-2 virus can remain infectious on a surface for several days37–39 after contact with this surface, virus particles can subsequently be transmitted from hands to the mouth, nose or eyes (mucosal surfaces), leading to infection.
-While the importance of this route is confirmed by the literature, the extent to which it contributes to the occurrence of infections is not known.2,7,31,40–47 The CDC considers the chance of infection with the SARS-CoV-2 virus through this last route to be small.19,20,48,49
+The final known infection route is indirect transmission of SARS-CoV2 via surfaces.
+Virus-containing droplets and particles settle on surfaces and can remain infectious on a surface for several days under ideal conditions.40–42 After contact with this surface, virus particles can subsequently be transmitted from the hands to mucosal surfaces in the mouth, nose or eyes, leading to infection.
+The extent to which it contributes to the occurrence of infections is not known.2,7,34,43–50 The CDC considers the chance of infection with the SARS-CoV-2 virus through this last route to be small.22,23,51,52 The answer to the question 'Does the SARS-CoV-2 virus remain infectious on surfaces, and what factors influence this?' goes into more detail on this topic.

 Literature